probmods/probmods2/chapters/14-bayesian-data-analysis.md

 viz.density(posteriorBeliefs, {bounds: [0,1]})
 ~~~~

-This is a hypothesis about how person updates her prior beliefs about a coin weight (or, a continuous parameter between 0 and 1) after observing outcomes.
+The model above is a hypothesis about how person updates her prior beliefs about the probability of a coin being spun to heads, upon conducting 20 trials of a spinning experiment.
-We can imagine an experiment where we show a person 20 coin flips, 15 of which result in heads.
-This model would make predictions about the likely weights a person would infer.
-We can then have this model make further predictions about different kinds of questions we could then ask the person.
+We can use this model to make predictions about other kinds of questions we could then ask the observer.
-For instance, we could ask them to predict the result of the next flip, or say that we are going to flip the coin 10 more times and have them predict the number of heads.
+For instance, let's take up the bet of whether or not the *next spin* will go to heads.
+Also, consider if you were to make 10 more spins: How many of them would go to heads?

 ~~~~
 var observerModel = function(){
-  var weight = uniform(0, 1)
+  var p = uniform(0, 1)
-  var coinFlipper = Binomial({n:20, p:weight})
+  var coinSpinner = Binomial({n:20, p:p})
-  observe(coinFlipper, 15)
+  observe(coinSpinner, 15)
   return {
-    nextOutcome: flip(weight),
+    nextOutcome: bernoulli(p),
-    nextTenOutcomes: binomial(weight, 10)
+    nextTenOutcomes: binomial(p, 10)
   }
 }